jialiu232/blogdown/content/post/2016-12-30-hello-markdown.md

 ---
+layout:     post
 date: "2016-12-30T21:49:57-07:00"
 title: A Plain Markdown Post
 tags:
-    - Rmarkdown
-    - don't know
+    - python
-    - API Gateway
+    - travel
-categories: [ Tech ]
+categories: ["new_tech"]
 ---

 This is a post written in plain Markdown (`*.md`) instead of R Markdown (`*.Rmd`).
 The major differences are: